Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 Earlier in the day, PM Modi flagged off the Vande Bharat Express train between Secunderabad and Tirupati at the Secunderabad Railway station here.
 Secunderabad is the headquarters of South Central Railway zone.

-The Vande Bharat train will reduce the travel time between Secunderabad and Tirupati in the neighbouring state by almost three and half hours and will be particularly beneficial to pilgrims.
+The Vande Bharat train will reduce the travel time between Secunderabad and Tirupati in neighbouring Andhra Pradesh by almost three and half hours, and will be particularly beneficial to pilgrims.

 The indigenous semi-high speed train is the second Vande Bharat train to be operated between Telangana and Andhra Pradesh.